15 EPIC SUNRISE VIEWPOINTS in Madeira you must visit!

 How to get to Ponta do Rosto

 Miradouro da Ponta do Rosto is located on the eastern tail of Madeira Island.
 It is a popular spot for sunrise and very easy to reach.
-You can drive all the way up to the viewpoint, park your car and start shooting and enjoying the view.
+You can drive up to the viewpoint, park your car and start shooting and enjoying the view.
 So no hike involved here, a perfect viewpoint for everyone!
 From Funchal it only takes you 30 minutes to get here.
-There is no public transport going to this viewpoint, so the best way to get here, as well as exploring Madeira Island, is with a rental car.
+There is no public transport going to this viewpoint, so the best way to get here, as well as explore Madeira Island, is with a rental car

 Ponta de São Lourenço viewpoint